gao-hongnan/omniverse/_sources/transformer/decoder/concept.md

 $\hat{\mathcal{L}}\left(\mathcal{S} ; \hat{\boldsymbol{\Theta}}\right)$, we
-would then fine-tune the model on a specific task by replacing the final layer of the model with a task-specific layer, and then train the model on the specific task with the task-specific layer.
-The authors showed that this approach yielded state-of-the-art results on a wide range of NLU tasks.
+would then fine-tune the model on a specific task by replacing the final layer of the model with a task-specific layer, and then train the model on the specific task with the task-specific layer {cite}`radford2018improving`.

 #### Objective Function for Fine-Tuning